 Combining Shipping Costs with Products

-Majority of customers prefer to purchase their products on websites that offer free shipping.
-You can find ways to offer free shipping to your customers as an online seller, and still optimize your profit margins without spending much money.
+The majority of customers prefer to purchase their products on websites that offer free shipping.
+You can find ways to provide free shipping to your customers as an online seller and optimize your profit margins without spending much money.
 You can achieve this by injecting the shipping costs into the product prices.
-Carriers have up to 75 special charges such as fuel surcharges, or Saturday delivery fees.
-If customers pay for shipping, include all the extra charges in their bills to avoid incurring those extra costs.
-If you are shipping items that are small and cheaper to ship, you can slightly increase their prices.
-This will then help in covering the cost of free shipping of items to the customers.
+Carriers have up to 75 special charges such as fuel surcharges or Saturday delivery fees.
+If customers pay for shipping, include all the extra charges in their bills to avoid incurring those additional costs.
+If you are shipping small and cheaper shipping items, you can slightly increase their prices.
+This will then help in covering the cost of free shipping of things to the customers.

 Shipping with Multiple Carriers

-Shipping with multiple carriers can help you find the best possible rates by giving you a broader variety of rates.
-Using multiple carriers to ship can also give you an advantage in negotiating your rates.
-For example, if you mostly ship your items with FedEx, you may consider shifting up to 30% of your shipping volume to USPS or UPS.
+Shipping with multiple carriers can help you find the best possible rates by giving you a wider variety of speeds.
+Using various pages to ship can also give you an advantage in negotiating your rates.
+For example, if you primarily ship your items with FedEx, you may consider shifting up to 30% of your shipping volume to USPS or UPS.
 Carriers want the volume of the products you ship with them to increase.
 Therefore, they will negotiate lower rates with you.
 Your goal is to maximize your profit margins and do enough business with a carrier you prefer.
-You also get into business with other carriers to show what you could do with the carriers you prefer.
-This gives you an opportunity to negotiate with carriers such as FedEx or USPS.
+You also get into business with other carriers to show what you could do with your preferred carriers.
+This allows you to negotiate with carriers such as FedEx or USPS.

 Using an Online Shipping Platform

 Shipping software offers you a platform to learn how effectively you can grow your eCommerce business.
-Using FedEx or UPS shipping services gives you that opportunity to keep running your business.
-You can use shipping software to compare the services of different carriers and choose the better option.
+Using FedEx or UPS shipping services allows you to keep running your business.
+You can use shipping software to compare the benefits of different carriers and choose the better option.
 Instantship calculator enables you to compare calculated UPS shipping rates and USPS shipping rates to find a suitable shipping method for your items.
-If you have a package that weighs about 2 lbs. and want it shipped to Seattle, you can use a Priority Mail Regional Rate Box A. This is a better option than the post office where they upsell you a Priority Mail Flat Rate, which may not necessarily mean it is the best option for shipping your package.
+If you have a package that weighs about 2 lbs. and want it shipped to Seattle, you can use a Priority Mail Regional Rate Box A. This is a better option than the post office, where they upsell you a Priority Mail Flat Rate, which may not necessarily mean it is the best option for shipping your package.

 Reusing boxes for packaging is a great way to reduce the cost of shipping.
 Packaging boxes may experience wear and tear over time.
-However, the consumer will not know if the box was from a shipment return that you may have repurposed.
+However, the consumer will not know if the package was from a shipment return that you may have repurposed.
 The contents within the box should be safe and reach the customer in good shape.
-You should not ship a package in the manufacturer’s box to avoid the package getting stolen.
-In fact, many insurance providers refuse to accept claims for shipments in a manufacturer’s box.
-With the only option being to package with your own boxes, you can save a great deal of money by re-using them.
+It would be best to ship a package in the manufacturer’s box to avoid the package getting stolen.
+Many insurance providers refuse to accept claims for shipments in a manufacturer’s box.
+With the only option to package with your boxes, you can save a great deal of money by re-using them.

 Using Packaging Provided by A Carrier

-If you use your own packaging, you may face additional cost for the dimension of the box if it exceeds the size regulations set by UPS, USPS or FedEx.
-Consider using packaging provided by your carrier to avoid these extra charges.
+If you use your packaging, you may face additional costs for the dimension of the box if it exceeds the size regulations set by UPS, USPS, or FedEx.
+Consider using the packaging provided by your carrier to avoid these extra charges.
 Carriers often offer incentives such as complimentary packaging to customers for their premium services.
 If you receive a Priority Mail Flat Rate envelope as a complimentary envelope, do not use them with First Class Mail when shipping to avoid them getting returned to you.